Ivan Goff: Ben Roberts and Portrait in Black

 Goff was also credited on a comedy for PRC, The Captain from Köpenick (1945).
 It would be the last film he wrote without Roberts for the rest of his career.
+Goff later said in 1976 that he and Roberts "complement each other's talent and personality.
+While I was stowing away on freighters and trains, bumming around the world, Ben was sneaking on the New York subway.
+But we respect each other, making creative compromise possible."

 At the end of the war, Roberts and Goff decided to remain as a team, and wrote Prejudice (1949), a short film about anti-Semitism produced by the Protestant Film Commission.

 They also wrote a screenplay based on a Ben Hecht story, The Shadow, which was never filmed, but attracted the interest of Warner Bros. who hired them to rewrite a murder mystery, Backfire (made in 1948, released in 1950).
 Their work on that film impressed the studio enough to sign them to a five-year contract.